fschmid56/cpjku_dcase23/README.md

 conda activate cpjku_dcase23
 ```

-Download dataset from [this](https://zenodo.org/record/6337421) location.
+Download the dataset from [this](https://zenodo.org/record/6337421) location and extract the files.

 Adapt path to dataset in the file [datasets/dcase22.py](datasets/dcase22.py) and provide the location of the extracted
 "TAU-urban-acoustic-scenes-2022-mobile-development" folder.
 Put the path in the following variable: